sage-code/eve/manual/readme.md

-## Syntax Overview

-ΞVΞ is a free form language inspired from Java and Ruby and PL/SQL.

-## Syntax Index
+## EVE Manual

-To learn EVE you can read next pages in order top down:
+To learn EVE you can read next pages in order:

 **overalls**